top of page

 Now, I open the curtains first.
 Even on those moody, overcast mornings, natural light tells your brain, We’re awake now.
 I save my phone for after.

-Why it matters for longevity: More balanced hormones, better sleep, and better skin repair are all signs of a better circadian cycle.
+Why it matters for longevity: More balanced hormones, better sleep, and improved skin repair are all signs of a better circadian cycle.

 Pro-tip (from a mistake): Don’t scroll in bed “just for five minutes.”
 It turns into twenty, and your nervous system starts the day already stressed.